Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-08-01-all-together.md

 - walk
 - get the time to travel a certain distance

-These spec's can help us determine the properties the person will need.
+These specifications can help us determine the properties the person will need.
 We can say that the person will likely need;

 - a eye color property
 - a hair color property